hifihedgehog/DiscordContentFilterBot/README.md

 - **Reposted Bot Messages**
   - Best of all, every reposted message looks exactly like your user had posted it.
 This is exactly like a certain paid bot censoring system.
   - That's right!
 Each user's profile image and display name is shown exactly as expected in the upper left of their censored messages.
 But we didn't stop there...
   - Best of all, we exclusively offer full editing and deleting on all censored posts to the users they belong to.
-Of course, we made sure the same tried-and-tested filtering system blocks and advises users there as well.
-Even staff are empowered to edit and delete these messages in users' behalf as well.
+Of course, we made sure our same tried-and-tested filtering system blocks and advises users there as well.
+Plus even staff are empowered to edit and delete censored messages in users' behalf as well.
   - And we didn't stop there either: we also exclusively support Nitro-length posts of up to 4000 characters.
 That's right.
-No dumb truncation cutting off half of that full wall of text your users spent so many hours to painstakingly write.
-The full text no matter how long it is will always flow through loud and clear--of course, censored wherever necessary on your own terms.
+No dumb truncation cutting off half of that full wall of text your users just spent so many hours to painstakingly write.
+The full text no matter how long it is will always flow through loud and clear--of course, fully censored wherever necessary on your own terms.

 - **Advanced Exceptions System**